 – Wood National Cemetery in Milwaukee has nearly 6,000 Civil War veterans, according to author Tom Mueller's extensive research project that began 15 months ago.
 Mueller's total is the first such count, according to cemetery officials; the graves database of the Sons of Union Veterans of the Civil War originally had only 2,100 listings for Wood.

 The last Civil War burial there apparently was for Pvt.
 Henry D. Vaughn, who died Feb.
 18, 1941, at the age of 94 or 95, according to Mueller.
 Vaughn was a private in Company E of the 12th Wisconsin Infantry and was wounded at Kenesaw, Ga., in June or July 1864.
 He was from the Town of Dellona in Sauk County and was mustered in on Jan.
 15, 1864.
 Another major finding is that there are five men buried as Unknowns; four of them are very likely Civil War veterans but his tombstone is in a style that was used from the 1960s to the turn of the century.

 – Mueller provided several photos of Wisconsin men lost in Vietnam to the recent project that successfully found a photo of each of the 1,161 men killed in that war.
-Some of these photos were found specifically for the project; some earlier for Mueller's book "Duty, Honor, Country and Wisconsin" (see separate item lower on this page) and still others during his work as a newspaper feature writer in the 1980s and 1990s.
+Some of these photos were found specifically for the project; some earlier for Mueller's book "Duty, Honor, Country and Wisconsin" (see separate item lower on this page) and still others during his work writing newspaper feature stories in the 1980s and 1990s.
 A legion of others helped this noble project.
 More info here.